Highway 39 Drive-In

 5 people favorited this theater

 When it opened on June 29, 1955, the Santa Ana Register called this one of the largest drive-ins in the West because of its 1,600 car capacity and a screen almost ten stories high.
 As Orange County’s fourth drive-in, this Pacific Theatres' snack bar was six times larger than normal and had counter space almost a quarter block long.
 The opening attraction was James Stewart in “Strategic Air Command”.
+It became a 4-screen theatre on June 15, 1979.

 When it closed on March 31, 1997, the 56-year history of Orange County drive-ins came to a close.
 Out of eleven drive-in locations in Orange County beginning with its first, the Orange in 1941 to the Stadium built in 1970, the Highway 39 was beaten only by the Orange Drive-In in its longevity but it has the distinction of being the last to go, outliving the seven ozoners that were built after it.
-Among the movies playing on its three screens on closing night were “Private Parts” and “Beavis and Butthead Do America”.
+Among the movies playing on its four screens on closing night were “Private Parts” and “Beavis and Butthead Do America”.

 A Lowe’s and Wal-Mart store were later built on the site by the real estate division of Pacific Theatres.